berkeley-scf/scf-databases-2025/session4.md

 title: 'Additional topics (TBD)'
 ---

-This session is likely to be either (1) further work with challenging problems aided by ChatBots/LLMs, (2) discussion of setting up and administering databases or (3) working with large datasets in a "data lake" context of having many data files without a formal database, focusing on Arrow.
+This session is likely to involve either

+ 1. further work with challenging problems aided by ChatBots/LLMs,
+ 2. discussion of setting up and administering databases, or
+ 3. working with large datasets in a "data lake" context of having many data files without a formal database, focusing on Arrow.

+Some links we might use:

 - [Setting up an SQLite database](https://berkeley-scf.github.io/tutorial-databases/db-management#1-sqlite)
 - [Setting up a PostgreSQL database](https://berkeley-scf.github.io/tutorial-databases/db-management#2-postgresql)